Emgality: 7 things you should know

 - For the treatment of episodic cluster headache, Emgality is given as three 100mg doses, which are taken one after the other at the start of a cluster period and then every month until the end of the cluster period.

 - Emgality is available as a single-dose prefilled pen and syringe (120 mg/mL) and a 100 mg/mL single-dose prefilled syringe.
-Both the prefilled pen and prefilled syringe are one-time use only and deliver the entire contents.
+Both the prefilled pen and prefilled syringe are for one-time use only and deliver the entire contents.

 - Emgality is a monoclonal antibody and these tend to have few drug interactions and are unlikely to cause liver or kidney damage.